| |

 Mussolini; retired from the service rather than apologize to

-Mussolini; candidate in primary for U.S.
+Mussolini; candidate for U.S.

 Senator from Pennsylvania, 1932.